HowsAir/server/README.md

 - **HowsAir for Android**: The mobile client for managing and visualizing environmental measurements, developed for Android.
 You can find the repository [here](https://github.com/HowsAir/android).

-- **HowsAir for Arduino**: The firmware for the Arduino devices that capture environmental measurements
+- **HowsAir for Arduino**: The firmware for the Arduino devices that capture environmental measurements.

-.
 You can find the repository [here](https://github.com/HowsAir/arduino).

 - **HowsAir's Frontend**: The frontend client for this backend that shows you intuitively the measures taken.
 You can find the repository [here](https://github.com/HowsAir/frontend).